BigJayToDaIzo/bigjaytodaizo.github.io/_authors/bestie_jet.md

 position: COQWEENCEO
 ---

-Jet is a staple around here.
-She gets a say.
+# Jet is a staple around here.
+She gets a say